Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Concluding Remarks

-This paper has introduced a novel concept of CDA as a critical enabler to integrate GP and DP for achieving accurate \& reliable positioning results in practical scenarios.
-CDA exploits a low-complexity GP algorithm to generate many new data samples, transforming the positioning problems into data-domain issues, such as data filtering and fusion.
-Besides, CDA offers new input features and data labels for FBP without the ground-truth label, providing a new dimension for realizing DP in practical scenarios.
-We have verified the above features by RTT-based field experiments.
-Last, we have pointed to several exciting directions and applications that CDA is incorporated with, shedding light on new research areas, such as integrated sensing-and-communications in B5G \& 6G.
+This paper has introduced CDA, a key enabler in integrating GP and DP for achieving real-time accurate and reliable positioning results.
+CDA uses a low-complexity GP algorithm to generate many new data samples, transforming the positioning problems into data-domain issues, such as data filtering and fusion.
+Besides, CDA offers new input features and data labels for FBP without the ground-truth label, making DP practical.
+We have verified the effectiveness of CDA through field experiments with WiFi and IMUs.

+Despite many advantages, CDA is still in its infancy.
+One notable limitation of CDA is that it requires a sufficient number of APs as reference points and their perfect locations.
+There are several promising directions to overcome this limitation, all of which could be interesting topics for future research.
+First, following the principles in multi-point positioning \cite{Zhang2021}, it is possible to jointly utilize heterogeneous APs in different communication protocols, such as WiFi, UWB, and Bluetooth, to secure a sufficient number of APs.
+Second, another promising way is to use imperfect AP locations while running distributed learning \cite{Park2021} over the DP part of CDA, which can filter out the noise in AP locations.
+Last but not least, leveraging dominant reflectors and their associated PEL clusters as landmarks makes it viable to design CDA-based simultaneous localization and mapping \cite{Ge2020}, through which AP locations can be identified in real time.